White Hall, Frederick County, Virginia: Civil War history

 The White Hall community played a role in the various American Civil War battles surrounding Winchester, and wounded soldiers were treated in the White Hall United Methodist Church.
 Union forces were completely routed twice in two major defeats which sent disintegrated Union units fleeing to the north and west of Winchester through this area, particularly after the Second Battle of Winchester, when roads to Martinsburg, West Virginia were cut off by advancing Confederate troops on their way to Gettysburg, Pennsylvania in June 1863.
 Many partisan and Virginia Militia cavalry forces were sourced and operated in this area as part of the Confederate strategy to threaten and sever the Baltimore and Ohio Railroad, the Chesapeake and Ohio Canal and accompanying roads and telegraph lines north of here.
 Throughout the war, the White Hall community helped the Confederate States Army through provision of fodder, wheat, and cattle.

 Recent

 Today new housing communities have sprung up near White Hall along Apple Pie Ridge, and are interspersed with old cattle farms and apple orchards with some farm houses still standing from the mid-18th century.
 The White Hall community offers scenic views of Green Spring and Frog Hollow in the foothills of the North Mountain to the west, as well as views of the greater Shenandoah Valley to the east.

-The Old Stone Church was listed on the National Register of Historic Places in 2001.
+The Old Stone Church was listed on the National Register of Historic Places in 2001, and the Crumley-Lynn-Lodge House was listed on the National Register of Historic Places in 2006.